DimaMzk/project-streamtab/README.md

      1. If the above does not work, try `py ./server/server.py`
 6. In a second terminal, navigate to `/webserver` and run `python3 -m http.server 8080`.
      1. If the above does not work, try `py -m http.server 8080`
-7. On a device of your chosing, navigate a web browser to `http://<YOUR IP ADDRESS>:8080`
+7. On a device of your choosing, navigate a web browser to `http://<YOUR IP ADDRESS>:8080`

 Please note that this project is still in the prototyping phase, and should only be used for testing or development purposes.
 Running this in a production environment could put you and your data at risk.